AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | | |

-The base (radix) of the numbers entered.
-Accepted values are numbers between 1 and 36.
-Also accepted are the following keywords (case insensitive): *"dec"*, *"decimal"*, *"hex"*, *"hexadecimal"*, *"bin"*, *"binary"*, *"oct"*, *"octal"*.
+The radix (base) of the numbers entered.
+Accepted values are numbers between 1 and 36, as well as the following keywords (case insensitive): *"dec"*, *"decimal"*, *"hex"*, *"hexadecimal"*, *"bin"*, *"binary"*, *"oct"*, *"octal"*.

-For higher bases, letters (A, B, C etc.) are used for digits, case insensitive again.
+For higher bases, letters (A, B, C etc.) are used for digits (case insensitive).

-Also for hexadecimal value entries in the form *"0xFF"* are accepted.
+For hexadecimal value entries in the form *"0xFF"* are accepted as well.

-If `radix` is specified and differs from the default 10, [pattern](#pattern) value will be ignored.
+If `radix` is specified as anything other than the default 10, [pattern](#pattern) value will be ignored.

 Parsing